Maimbo Mndolwa: Ecclesiastical career

 Mndolwa served at the Army before becoming an Anglican priest.
 Mndolwa studied at St. Mark's Theological College, in Dar es Salaam, and at the College of the Transfiguration, in Grahamstown, South Africa.
 He also studied at the Virginia Theological Seminary, in Alexandria, Virginia, in the United States, where he earned a Post-Graduation Diploma in Theology in 1999.
 He became a Master of Theology at the Akrofi-Christaller Memorial Center for Mission Research and Applied Theology and a Ph.D. in Theology at the University of KwaZulu Natal, in South Africa.
 He earned a D.D. at the Virginia Theological Seminary in 2014.

 He was consecrated the second Bishop of the Diocese of Tanga at 4 September 2012.
 He was elected the seventh Archbishop and Primate of the Anglican Church of Tanzania at the Synod held on 15 February 2018.
 He succeeded Jacob Chimeledya in an enthronement ceremony held at the Cathedral of the Holy Spirit, in Dodoma, on 20 May 2018.
 He is an Anglo-Catholic.

-He was registered to attend GAFCON III, on 17-22 June 2018, but wasn't able to do so.
+He was registered to attend GAFCON III, on 17-22 June 2018, but was unable to do so.